 Rework of silicone coated assemblies can sometimes be difficult due to their chemical resistance.
 Reworking silicone is also difficult because—unlike acrylic and polyurethane coatings—they do not vaporize with the application of heat.

-4. The Cost of Epoxy Resin (Type ER)
+Epoxy Resin (Type ER) Costs

 Epoxy is the second most costly coating—behind only Parylene.